Jump to content

 • Casual: Casual clothes range from cut-off jeans and a t-shirt to neatly pressed khakis and a hand-knit sweater.

 • Formal: From a little black dress to a fully appointed tuxedo, formal clothes are appropriate for “black tie” occasions.
-Special designer creations can have a cost much higher than shown on the table.
+Special designer creations can cost much more than shown in the table.

-• Fatigues: They're rugged, comfortable and provide lots of pockets.
-They are also printed in numerous solid colours and virtually infinite terrain-specific camouflage patterns.
+• Fatigues: They're rugged, comfortable, and provide lots of pockets.
+They are also printed in numerous solid colors and virtually infinite terrain-specific camouflage patterns.
 When worn in an appropriate environment, fatigues grant an Advantage bonus on Stealth checks.

 • Uniform: From the cable guy to a senior Air Force officer, people on the job tend to wear uniforms—making such clothing an essential part of some disguises, since a uniform inclines people to trust the wearer.

-Ghillie Suit: The ultimate in camouflage, a ghillie suit is a loose mesh over garment covered in strips of burlap in terrain-appropriate colours, to which other camouflaging elements can easily be added.
+Ghillie Suit: The ultimate in camouflage, a ghillie suit is a loose mesh-over garment covered in strips of burlap in terrain-appropriate colors, to which other camouflage elements can easily be added.
 A figure under a ghillie suit is nearly impossible to discern.
-A character wearing a ghillie suit with appropriate colouration gains a +10 bonus on Stealth checks.
-However, the bulky suit imposes a penalty of –4 on all Dexterity checks, Dexterity-based skill checks (except Stealth) and melee attack rolls.
+A character wearing a ghillie suit with appropriate coloration gains a +10 bonus on Stealth checks.
+However, the bulky suit imposes a penalty of –4 on all Dexterity checks, Dexterity-based skill checks (except Stealth), and melee attack rolls.

 Outerwear: In addition to keeping a character warm and dry, coats and jackets provide additional concealment for things a character is carrying (they often qualify as loose or bulky clothing; see Concealed Weapons and Objects).